-In our area, we close pools anytime after Labor Day.
-September and the first two weeks of October are our busiest times.
-We blow out the pool water lines just like your sprinkler lines, so be sure and schedule before the first big freeze.
+In our area, everyone closes pools anytime after Labor Day.
+September and the first two weeks of October are the busiest times.
+Your provider should blow out the pool water lines just like your sprinkler lines, so be sure and schedule before the first big freeze.

 Three of the first things you should check and adjust are the pH and (the level of acidic and alkaline qualities in the water), the calcium, and the alkalinity (how well the water resists a change in pH levels).

 - Pool pH should be between 7.2 and 7.6.

 - Calcium levels should be between 175 and 225 parts-per-million (ppm) for all pool types.

 - Alkalinity should be 80-125 ppm for plaster/gunite pools, and 125-150 ppm for other pool types.